vivaria/edisonrul.ing/docs/source/cards/t/trial-of-the-princesses.md

 ### Card Rulings

-●You can't activate the effect of “Trial of the Princesses” to Special Summon during your opponent’s turn.
+*   You can't activate the effect of “Trial of the Princesses” to Special Summon during your opponent’s turn.